A Recursive Partitioning Approach for Dynamic Discrete Choice Modeling in High Dimensional Settings: Monte Carlo Experiments

 In Rust's model, a single agent (Harold Zurcher) chooses whether to replace the engine of a bus or continue maintaining it in each period.
-The maintenance cost is linearly increasing in the mileage of the engine while replacement constitutes a one-time lump-some cost.
-The inter-temporal trade-off is as follows -- by replacing the bus engine, he pays a high replacement cost today and has lower maintenance costs in the future.
-If he chooses to not replace the bus engine, he forgoes the replacement cost, but will continue to pay higher maintenance cost in the future.
+The maintenance cost is linearly increasing in the mileage of the engine, while replacement constitutes a one-time lump-some cost.
+The intertemporal trade-off is as follows -- by replacing the bus engine, he pays a high replacement cost today and has lower maintenance costs in the future.
+If he chooses not to replace the bus engine, he avoids the replacement cost but will continue to pay a higher maintenance cost in the future.
 This is a stationary regenerative problem, i.e., time does not enter the state variables.
 At any point in time, the replacement decision resets the state space to a known and fixed value.